soffes/bully/Readme.markdown

 Bully is a simple [Pusher](http://pusher.com) Objective-C client with some neat stuff.

 **Note:** This is a work in progress.
-Presence channels aren't supported yet.
+Presence channels and triggering events aren't supported yet.
 Proceed with caution.

 ## Neat Stuff